 Editor’s Note: This piece has been updated to include research and photos provided by the Thelma Johnson Streat Project.
-If you would like more information about the Thelma Johnson Streat Project, an organization founded in 1991 to educate the public about Streat, please visit their website here.
+If you would like more information about the organization, founded in 1991 to educate the public about Streat, please visit the website here.

 This year, Curbside Press introduced our Gone But Not Forgotten series about Oregon artists who we'll never get to sit down with but whose work deserves the spotlight all the same.

 Some artists are taken from our world too soon, just as they were becoming recognized for their groundbreaking creativity.
 Others pass on in relative obscurity, without people realizing the influence they had on art scenes both big and small.

 This installment focuses on a Pacific Northwest Native who had many talents.
 As a painter, performance artist and teacher, she paved the way for many other Black women in the arts: